 Visiting Scholars Program

-Update (July 23, 2020): We regret that we are unable to invite our partners to nominate candidates for the Visiting Scholars Program at this time.
-We hope to have more information by December 2020 for what the following school year (2021-22) will look like.
+Update (January 5, 2021): We regret that we are unable to invite our partners to nominate candidates for the Visiting Scholars Program at this time.
+We hope to have more information by late February 2021 for what the following school year (2021-22) will look like.
 If we are able to invite our partners to nominate candidates for the 2021-22 academic year, we would run an expedited application process in the first part of 2021.
 We are sorry not to be able to announce a more definite future schedule at this time and we ask for your continued forbearance as the situation unfolds.
 Please feel free to contact HYI directly with any questions.
 Potential applicants can also contact their university’s international office.

 This program offers younger faculty members in the humanities and social sciences the opportunity to undertake 10 months of independent research at Harvard University.
 The proposed research project should be related to the humanities and social sciences with an emphasis on culture.
 Applicants do not have to be working on Asian studies topics to be eligible, however, Asian and comparative studies are especially welcome.
 Successful applicants join researchers at the Harvard-Yenching Institute, and have access to the Harvard University libraries.